eggjs/egg-schedule/README.md

 [download-image]: https://img.shields.io/npm/dm/egg-schedule.svg?style=flat-square
 [download-url]: https://npmjs.org/package/egg-schedule

-A schedule plugin for egg.
-It supports two scheduler types, `worker` and `all`, and can be extended by other plugins.
+A schedule plugin for egg, has been built-in plugin for egg enabled by default.

-`egg-schedule` has been built-in for egg.
-It is enabled by default.
+It's fully extendable for developer and provide a simple built-in TimerStrategy.

 ## Usage